OS Login

 SSH keys of users and service accounts

-By enabling Mode 2, an organization administrator can allow the use of public SSH keys to connect users and service accounts to VMs via OS Login.
-When this mode is enabled, the administrator will be responsible for loading the public SSH keys of users and service accounts into their OS Login profiles.
+The organization administrator can enable Mode 2 to allow the use of public SSH keys for users and service accounts to connect to VMs via OS Login.
+With this mode on, the administrator will have to load the public SSH keys of users and service accounts into their OS Login profiles.

 An organization administrator can also allow users to manage their public SSH keys themselves by additionally enabling the Allow members to use their own SSH keys option in the organization's security settings.